gerardbosch/dotfiles/README.md

 * Clone Homeshick to the right place in your home
 * Bootstrap this dotfiles castle

+**NOTE!** Git is required to run the script.
+So check if it is installed first.
+If you run on MacOS just run: `xcode-select --install`.
+On Linux check your distribution.
+You can also install it via Brew.

 ```shell
 sh -c "$(curl -fsSL https://gerardbosch.github.io/dotfiles/bootstrap.sh)"
 ```